DeMarcus Cousins’ name rings (cow)bells.

 SLAM: So the focus is on winning, and you have to move from being a great player to being a winner.
 How do you embrace that mindset?

-After being held out for three games to rest an ailing back, DeMarcus returns for the Kings November 30 home win against the Dallas Mavericks.
+After being held out for three games to rest an ailing back (with this very special photo shoot thankfully not disrupted), DeMarcus returns to the Kings’ lineup for the November 30 home win against the Dallas Mavericks with SLAM watching “from the woods.”
 The crowd, sparse in number but loud in roar, is excited to have their star in uniform.
 Despite dealing with the back pain and an underreported foot injury, Boogie is having a career-year (31, 9 and 6 on this occasion) and the Kings are within shouting distance of the Playoffs.

 As the crowd bundles up to head home, stragglers hang in the inner sanctum of Sleep Train Arena to talk shop while waiting for the team to shower.
 One particularly knowledgeable and respected man pulls a reporter aside, unprovoked, and offers up a wild-but-telling scenario.

 “If someone had a gun to my head and said pick one player to represent you in a one-on-one where if he wins you live, he loses you die,” says the man, straight-faced, “I’d choose DeMarcus over everyone else.
 After all, there’s nothing he can’t do—and he really hates losing.”

 Now that’s a storyline Boogie could get down with.